-The standard of proof applicable to relevant conduct determinations is a preponderance of the evidence.79 The Fifth Circuit has left the "door open" to a heightened standard, but it has "never actually required a heightened burden" of proof, even when relevant conduct determinations increased a defendant's sentencing range tenfold.
-80
+Every circuit court except the Fifth Circuit has held that the standard of proof applicable to relevant conduct determinations is a preponderance of the evidence.
+The Fifth Circuit has left the "door open" to a heightened standard, but it has "never actually required a heightened burden" of proof, even when relevant conduct determinations increased a defendant's sentencing range tenfold.